Difference Between Guinea Pigs and Hamsters

 1. They need different-sized cages.
 Hamsters are smaller than guinea pigs overall, and therefore can be happy in smaller habitats, like the CritterTrail 2-Level Habitat featuring play tubes for tunneling and climbing.
 Guinea pigs on the other hand are much plumper and can't fit inside hamster tubes.
 Instead, they need larger cages and bigger hideouts, like the Kaytee Igloo Hideout in a large or giant size.
 Consider which cage size you have room for in your home.

 2. They have different nutritional needs.
 Guinea pigs need extra vitamin C added to their diets because their bodies can't produce it in the same way as other mammals.
-So, treats like fresh orange slices, spinach, carrot sticks or Kaytee Fiesta Blueberry and Strawberry Flavor Yogurt Dipped Timothy Hay for Small Animals will ensure they get the extra nutrition they need.
+So, treats like fresh orange slices, spinach, or carrot sticks will ensure they get the extra nutrition they need.
 Hamsters don't need extra vitamin C!
 They get enough in their pellet food mix and through occasional treats.

 3. They have different personalities.
 Hamsters act like clowns, climbing the walls of their cages, hanging upside down, and putting on a good show for admirers young and old.
 They also tend to be more squirmy when handled.
 Guinea pigs are generally more relaxed and slower-moving during playtime outside their cage.
 Any animal can nip when scared or provoked, but dwarf hamsters are known to be more nibbly than guinea pigs.